eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl
 - utest

-#### Server deletes removed Workload State
-`swdd~server-deletes-removed-workload-state~1`

-Status: approved

-When the WorkloadStateDB receives a workload state stating a workload was removed, the WorkloadStateDB shall delete that state from its storage.

-Tags:
-- WorkloadStateDB

-Needs:
-- impl
-- utest

 ### Workload State update on disconnected agents
 The following diagram shows the sequence of updating the Workload States of a disconnected agent and the distribution of its Workload States to other connected agents: